Into vs. In To

 Seems like “in to” might be a better choice?

-I can understand why there is so much confusion.
-The word “into” has several different meanings.
+We can understand why there is so much confusion.
+The word “into” has several meanings.
 Not all indicate actual entry.
 One of the meanings of the word is “involved with or interested in.”
 That is the case with the examples you gave.

 What about the use of in vs. into in the following sentence?